jemmy512/book-notes/SE/refactoring-2.md

 * Motivation

     Functions allow me to package up bits of behavior.
-This is useful for understanding—a named function can explain the purpose of the code rather than its mechanics.
+This is useful for understanding - a named function can explain the purpose of the code rather than its mechanics.
 It’s also valuable to remove duplication

 * Mechanics
     * Replace the inline code with a call to the existing function.